santiagonar1/reshuffle/README.md

 cmake -DCMAKE_PROJECT_TOP_LEVEL_INCLUDES=conan_provider.cmake -DCMAKE_CXX_COMPILER:FILEPATH=/path/to/mpicxx -DCMAKE_C_COMPILER:FILEPATH=/path/to/mpicc ..
 ```

+There are additional options to, for example, disable the compilation of the test files.
+Check those directly in the
+cmake configuration.

 ### Install

 The previous steps are enough to play with the demos and check that dependencies of the library are satisfied.
-If you
+But If you
-want to use it with an external project, you will need to "install reshuffle".
+want to use `reshuffle` with an external project, you will need to install it.
 We provide an installation script
 `install.sh`, which should be run directly from the root directory of the library:

 ```shell
 bash install.sh
 ```
-This should create an `install` directory.
-Let's assume this is created in `/path/to/reshuffle/install`.
-Keep in mind
+This should create an `install` directory inside the main directory (i.e., `/path/to/reshuffle/install`).
+You can use
+the variable [CMAKE_INSTALL_PREFIX](https://cmake.org/cmake/help/latest/variable/CMAKE_INSTALL_PREFIX.html) to change
+this behaviour.

-that certain things, such as the path to MPI, might need to be modified.
-So take a look at the script before running
+Keep in mind that certain things, such as the path to MPI, might need to be modified.
+So take a look at the script before
-it.
+running  it.
+You are encouraged to take a look at the scripts to check the steps required to install the library, which
+then you could adapt to your needs.

+#### Using reshuffle in external project

-Then, in the  client code (i.e., the external project where you want to use `reshuffle`) you will need to first find
+In the  client code (i.e., the external project where you want to use `reshuffle`) you will need to first find
 and link `reshuffle`.
 For this, in your `CMakeList.txt` add:

 ```cmake